Registration for the 2024 ONAYLF is now OPEN!

 How to browse our YouTube channel:

-At the top of the “Home” page, you will see the introductory video to the 2022 fair.
-In the introductory video, you will hear our speakers Dolores Harragarra and Maya Torralba talk about their linguistic journeys.
+At the top of the “Home” page, you will see the introductory video to the 2023 fair.
 It includes a welcome by our director Raina Heaton.

 Below the introductory video, you can browse all of the fair submissions.
-They are grouped together by category (Traditional Song submissions, Film & Video submissions, and more).
+They are grouped together by category.
 From there, each category is organized as a playlist, labeled by age group and category.
 Posters and comics have been put into slideshows by age group.

 Clicking on any of the playlists on the main page will automatically play through all of the entries in that category.
 To go back to the list of playlists, click the back button, an arrow pointing to the left, on the upper righthand corner of your window.
 If you are watching the video on a mobile device, you can exit the video by swiping down with your finger, and then tap the back button on the upper righthand corner of your screen.
 The winners of each category have a ribbon decal on the video and are also listed in the title of each video.

 If you’d like to search for a particular performance, you can use the search box (indicated by a magnifying glass and the word “Search” at the top, to the right of “About”) to search for any performance by title.
 If you are looking for a particular comic or poster, you’ll need to navigate to the video for either Comics & Cartoons or Posters for the right age group, and then skip through the video until you find the poster/comic you are looking for.